 SOE Mission Statement

-The School of Education develops highly qualified professional educators who honor the uniqueness of all learners and actively demonstrate the knowledge, skills and dispositions of effective teachers positively impacting our diverse world.
+The School of Education develops highly qualified professional educators and leaders who honor the uniqueness of all learners and actively demonstrate the knowledge, skills and dispositions to positively impact our diverse world for a sustainable future.

 Currently, over 1200 full-time undergraduate students are enrolled in our teacher preparation programs.
 Our undergraduate students are known on campus and in the Stevens Point community as being academically engaged, highly motivated and actively involved.
 In addition, over 1,000 practicing teachers are enrolled in our on-campus, technology-based and site-based graduate programs.